jaraco/cssutils/README.txt

 Compatibility
 =============
-cssutils is developed on standard Python.
-Since 0.9.6 all tests pass on Jython (from v2.5.1) too.
+cssutils is developed on standard Python but works under Python 2.x (from 2.5), 3.x (3.2.1 tested) and Jython (from 2.5.1).
+Python 2.4 and older are not supported since cssutils 0.9.8 anymore.

 License
 =======